Last date modified: 2026-Apr-20

 - The clock restarts once perfection occurs.

-Click the Back button near the top of the screen to return to the RelativityOne FOIA portal.
+The progress buttons now reflect the perfection step progress.
+Use the Back button at the top of the screen to return to the RelativityOne FOIA portal.
 Note now, the Perfection status is now Perfected.

 At this point, Intake is complete and the workflow moves to the Search step.